IvanUkhov/blog/_posts/2020-04-10-comparison.md

 are fairly balanced.
 The only problem is that `Target`, which represents income, happened to be encoded incorrectly in the partition for testing.

+Lastly, an example in a Jupyter notebook can be found on [GitHub][notebook].

 ## Conclusion

 It can be difficult to navigate and particularly challenging to compare wide